-VMware has announced the launch of VMware Pulse IoT Center 2.0.
-The edge infrastructure and IoT device lifecycle management platform has been updated with all new life cycle management tools for IoT/Edge devices, sensors, and applications designed to make device registration and on-boarding more secure and simplified.
+VMware has launched VMware Pulse IoT Center 2.0.
+The company updated its edge infrastructure and IoT device lifecycle management platform with all new life cycle management tools for IoT/Edge devices, sensors, and applications.
+These upgrades will simplify and secure device registration and on-boarding.

 See also: VMware expands IoT edge offering

-• SaaS support: Pulse IoT Center 2.0 is available as SaaS.
-SaaS services will be hosted by VMware now, with VMware Cloud Provider partners providing hosting later in 2019.
+- SaaS support: VMware will host Pulse IoT Center 2.0, available as SaaS.
+VMware’s cloud provider partners will provide hosting later in 2019.

-• More secure device enrollment: Register and connect devices with unique device token IDs or certificates and collect common device system properties and metrics during initial on-boarding.
+- More secure device enrollment: Users receive unique device token IDs or certificates to register and connect their devices.
+The system also collects common device system properties and metrics during the initial onboarding.

-• Advanced system management: One management console and lens provide visibility across heterogenous IoT and Edge devices at scale – manage millions of devices.
-Help with more secure remote troubleshooting, Syslog upload to Pulse IoT Center, and issue commands and actions to gateways.
+- Advanced system management: A single management console provides visibility across heterogenous IoT and Edge devices at scale.
+This format enables users to manage millions of devices.
+The system also supports more secure remote troubleshooting.

-• Container management: Provision and issue commands to containers running on compatible edge compute devices and gateways.
+- Container management: The system sends provision and issue commands to containers running on compatible edge compute devices and gateways.

-• Rich alerts and notifications: Set alerts for groups of managed objects and issue notifications via email or to 3rd parties via REST API.
-Symptom based alerts on devices can be set with metrics thresholds.
-Device offline alerts and device offline metrics and batch collection are supported.
+- Rich alerts and notifications: Users can set alerts for groups of managed objects and issue notifications via email or to 3rd parties via REST API.
+Users can also set symptom-based alerts on devices with metrics thresholds.
+The platform supports service offline alerts and device offline metrics and batch collection.

-• Bridge the IT – OT gap: Support OT operations with robust monitoring and alerting across all IoT devices, and support IT requirements for security and control with a single management platform.
+- Bridge the IT – OT gap: The system supports OT operations with robust monitoring and alerting across all IoT devices.
+It uses a single management platform to support IT requirements for security and control.